 To view and download a sample of the Truman Scholarship application, click here.

-Candidate Applications due to Hinckley Institute—December 11
+Candidate applications due to Hinckley Institute—November 1, 2019

 Previous Truman Scholars

-Cody Scott Rogers (2010) is a first-year student at the University of Virginia School of Law, where he is further developing interests in public official corruption and election law.
+Cody graduated from the University of Utah and went on to the University of Virginia School of Law, where he developed interests in public official corruption and election law.
 Prior to graduating from the University of Utah in 2011, Cody served a Hinckley internship in Brussels, Belgium, with the U.S. Mission to NATO.
 Cody also completed an internship with Senator Bob Bennett, and worked in the Senator’s office for three years as a staff assistant, office manager, and state scheduler.
 “I have very little doubt that I would not currently be studying at UVA had it not been for the Truman,” Cody said.
 “Beyond just being a nice recognition the entire process focused my energies and brought perspective on what it is I want to do with my life.”

-Patrick Reimherr (2009) graduated from the University of Utah in 2010 with degrees in political science, economics, and Spanish.
+Patrick graduated from the University of Utah in 2010 with degrees in political science, economics, and Spanish.
 He served Hinckley Internships with Christian Burridge’s congressional campaign, Representative Ralph Becker, and the Campaign Legal Center in Washington, D.C.
 Patrick is currently a Truman-Albright Fellow and Social Science Research Analyst at the U.S. Department of Health and Human Services in Washington, D.C.

-Bryson Morgan (2007) graduated cum laude from Harvard Law School in 2011.
-He is currently an Associate at Caplin & Drysdale in Wash-ington, D.C., where he advises clients on election, campaign finance, pay-to-play, lobbying, and governmental ethics laws and regulations.
-As an undergraduate student at the Univer-sity of Utah, Bryson completed Hinckley internships with State Representative Karen Morgan and the Campaign Legal Center in Washington, D.C.; he was also student staff at the Hinckley Institute.
+Bryson graduated cum laude from Harvard Law School in 2011.
+He is currently an Associate at Caplin & Drysdale in Washington, D.C., where he advises clients on election, campaign finance, pay-to-play, lobbying, and governmental ethics laws and regulations.
+As an undergraduate student at the University of Utah, Bryson completed Hinckley internships with State Representative Karen Morgan and the Campaign Legal Center in Washington, D.C.; he was also student staff at the Hinckley Institute.
 While attending Harvard Law School, Bryson served as a legal clerk to the U.S. House of Representatives Office of Congressional Ethics and was an intern at the U.S. Attorney’s Office in Boston.